The Update Framework

 The Update Framework (TUF) is a software framework designed to protect mechanisms that automatically identify and download updates to software.
 TUF uses a series of roles and keys to provide a means to retain security, even when some keys or servers are compromised.
 It does this with a stated goal of requiring minimal changes and effort from repository administrators, software developers, and end users.
 In this way, it protects software repositories, which are an increasingly desirable target for hackers.

 A software update, sometimes referred to as a patch, can add functionalities and address flaws in existing code.
 Unfortunately, in delivering updates to neutralize flaws, these systems can unintentionally introduce vulnerabilities that, in turn, can be exploited by attackers.

 The design of TUF acknowledges that all software repositories will likely be compromised at some point, so any security strategy must be prepared for that scenario.
 TUF-enabled systems focus on limiting the impact of attacks and providing a mechanism for recovery.
 This strategy of “compromise-resilience” improves on existing methods based on keysigning by incorporating techniques, such as separation of signing duties and setting a threshold number of required signatures.
 Dividing the responsibility for authenticating a file or image ensures no single hacker can compromise the system.
 It also helps to ensure that keys used to perform a sensitive action can be stored in a secure, offline manner.
 Even if one party—or the repository itself—is compromised, the number of projects affected will be limited.

+TUF is designed with an explicit threat model that assumes attackers may compromise software updates in specific ways.
+Documented attacks on software update systems can include rollback attacks, freeze attacks, mix-and-match attacks, and arbitrary software installation, among others.
+TUF mitigates these risks through mechanisms such as versioned metadata, expiration times, and role-based signing with threshold signatures.